learn-co-students/dumbo-web-100818/33-react-state-props/ReadMe.md

 ## React State and Props

 - Why React?
+  - Keep code modular and reusable
+  - more DRY
+  - more readable
+  - more structure
 - Why the Virtual DOM?
 - npx create-react-app
 - Babel && JSX